gvolpe/fts/README.md

 ![ui-app](img/ui.jpg)

-In addition to search movies in Postgres, it tries to fetch the movie poster from [TMDB](https://www.themoviedb.org/), if the `TMDB_API_KEY` environment variable is set.
+In addition to searching movies in Postgres, it tries to fetch the movie poster from [TMDB](https://www.themoviedb.org/), if the `TMDB_API_KEY` environment variable is set.

 ### Dataset loader